Linux (Docker) Installation/Upgrade Instructions

 Allow remote login

-1. On your MySQL server edit relevant configuration file:
+1. On your MySQL server, edit the relevant configuration file:

 • Ubuntu / Debian : /etc/mysql/mysql.conf.d/mysqld.cnf or /etc/mysql/my.cnf

-2. Verify below lines are commented out, if they exist at all.
+2. Verify that the lines below are commented out, if they exist at all.

 # skip-networking